 What Is Prediabetes?

-You’re most likely to get this disease if you:
+You’re more likely to get prediabetes if you:

-- Are African-American, Native American, Latino, or Pacific Islander
+- Are Black, Native American, Latino, or Pacific Islander

-- Are overweight or obese, especially around the middle (belly fat)
+- Are overweight or obese, especially if you have extra pounds around your middle (belly fat)

 - Have high cholesterol, high triglycerides, low HDL cholesterol, and high LDL cholesterol